 At the organizational level, an assessment may involve identifying patterns, perceptions, and aspects of a company culture that will impact diversity initiatives such as:

 - Documentation of hiring practices.
 Data about hiring, demographics, etc. will reflect the degree to which leaders and frontline managers view diversity as a goal.
 This data may suggest for example, that training resources will benefit the organization most by first leveraging diversity efforts toward developing training that will support diversity-oriented hiring linked to manager success and rewards.

 - Current demographics.
 An assessment of internal data, including demographics, work situations, and scenarios can help with developing and adapting a program to specific audience (department, location, team, etc.) needs.

-- Diversity related complaints.
-Information around discrimination claims can reveal areas of an organization that have diversity issues, which others do not.
-This can be useful in the design phase to meet individual, or departmental training needs.
+- Diversity-related complaints.
+Information around discrimination claims can reveal areas of an organization that has diversity issues, which others do not.
+This can be useful in the design phase to meet individual or departmental training needs.